notken12/arcadecord/README.md

 When accessing a game, the website will check if the user has permission to join the game.
 If so, it will serve the game type's `index.html` file.

 We will be using [vue.js](https://v3.vuejs.org/) to create a template of the basic UI (settings button, game manual).
 It's highly recommended to also use it for the game UI.
 Check out vue's Getting Started guide.

+Gameplay pattern:
+- Show replay of last player's turn
+- Player takes their turn
+- Waiting for opponent

 ### `/public/js/client-framework.js`